ncatlab/nlab-content/pages/2/9/4/6/26492/content.md

 There is also a **definitional interval type localization** which says that the function
 $$\mathrm{const}_{A, \mathbb{I}} \equiv \lambda x:A.\lambda i:mathbb{I}.x:A \to (\mathbb{I} \to A)$$
-is a definitional [[isomorphism]].
+is a definitional or [[strict equivalence of types]].
 The usual notion of interval type localization can be called **propositional interval type localization**.

 One has the following analogies between localization at a specific type and the type theoretic letter rule that it proves: